 For more information on making the web more accessible please visit the BBC's accessibility pages at:

-We are pleased to have presented Breyer with a Contractor of the Month Award for their work on a London housing roofing project.
+We are proud to announce we have presented the latest Contractor of the Month award to ENGIE Regeneration Limited for their work on Tamar Way, a residential development in London.